Maumagnaguagno/HyperTensioN/README.md

 - ```apply_operator(precond_true, precond_false, effect_add, effect_del)``` extends this idea applying effects if ```applicable?```.
 Returns true if applied, false otherwise.
 - ```generate(precond_true, precond_false, *free)``` yields all possible unifications to the free-variables defined, therefore you need a block to capture the unifications.
 The return value is undetermined.
 - ```print_data(data)``` can be used to print task lists and proposition lists, usefull for debug.
-- ```problem(start, tasks, debug = false)``` can be used to simplify the creation of a problem instance.
+- ```problem(start, tasks, debug = false, goal_pos = [], goal_not = [])``` can be used to simplify the creation of a problem instance.
 Use it as a template to see how to add Hypertension in your project.
+Add explicit goals to try different permutations of tasks until goals are reached.

 Domain operators can be defined without ```apply_operator``` and will have the return value considered.
   - ```false``` or ```nil``` means the operator has failed.